valeriangalliat/csvawk/README.md

 multiple lines","enclosure ""in"" field"
 ```

-That's why I created `csvawk`.
+That's why I created csvawk.
 This tool can handle every kind of CSV,
 without wondering if every field is quoted, and checking that a field
 can't contain the delimiter nor the enclosure.